AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 >[!IMPORTANT]
 >
-> To activate the configuration changes for all tabs mentioned above, view [Review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).
+> To activate the configuration changes for all these tabs, view [Review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).

 ### General settings {#general-settings}